bentcooke/greengrass-v2-sagemaker-edge-manager-python/README.md

 mv <REGION>.pem ../components/artifacts/aws.sagemaker.edgeManager/0.1.0
 ```

 Open the file components/recipes/aws.sagemaker.edgeManager-0.1.0.yaml.
 Replace ‘<YOUR_BUCKET_NAME>’ under ‘Artifacts’ with the gg-components bucket created earlier to store your Greengrass components.
-Replace ‘<REGION>’ with the region name in which you are deploying your edge device (the name of the root certificate .pem file downloaded previously) .
+Replace ``<REGION>`` with the region name in which you are deploying your edge device (the name of the root certificate .pem file downloaded previously) .
 Leave the DefaultConfiguration parameters alone, they can be configured from the AWS Cloud.

 First, upload the artifacts to your gg-components Amazon S3 bucket: